 The implementation of the regional bylaw has prompted changes to the collection system in the District of Hope.

 A new alternating collection schedule is in place.
 Garbage and Recycling/Glass will be collected on alternate weeks and Organics/Green Waste collected weekly.

 Roadside collection schedule for the District of Hope:

-Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) will see no change in collection day - Tuesday.
+Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) you collection day is Tuesday.

-Residents living in town, north of CN Rail will also not see a change in collection day - Wednesday.
+Residents living in town, north of CN Rail your collection day is Wednesday.

-Residents living in Silver Creek and Floods, your collection day will move to Thursday.
+Residents living in Silver Creek and Floods, your collection day is Thursday.

 For Commercial customers that have curbside collection, your collection day will correspond with your respective Zone.

 CLICK HERE to see the map, which outlines the Zones mentioned above.

 All materials are to be at the curb by 7:00 am.